WatchOutNewsAgency/wona.github.com/_posts/2026-05-03-inter-iit-techmeet-14.md

 <em>“The contentions we raised were eventually accepted, except in three cases where faults were clearly on our side.
 In those instances, we took accountability.”</em>
 </blockquote>

-### A Note on the ISRO PS
+### A Note on the ISRO VLSI PS

-One particular instance that drew significant attention was the ISRO problem statement, where the contingent's medal outcome was reportedly revised from Gold to Silver after the closing ceremony.
+One particular instance that drew significant attention was the ISRO VLSI problem statement, where the contingent's medal outcome was reportedly revised from Gold to Silver after the closing ceremony.
 The change was communicated without explanation, bypassing board meetings or any formal dispute resolution mechanism.
 It is also alleged that the administration was not able to support the team adequately during this situation, leaving participants feeling abandoned after months of intensive work.

 <blockquote style="background-color: #f9f9f9; padding: 15px 20px; border-left: 5px solid #e74c3c; margin: 1.5em 0;">
 <em>Even after the CL meetings concluded and contentions were mutually decided, changes continued to be made after we had left Patna.
 This included IIT Roorkee being demoted from gold to silver in the ISRO problem statement.
 Contentions are meant to be resolved transparently during CL meetings in the presence of representatives from all IITs, and post-meet changes undermine this process.
 We submitted written complaints regarding this issue, but the organizing committee justified the changes citing recalculation errors or re-evaluation by judges<br><br>~ CL</em>